fireflower0/ebi/README.md

-# lisp-game-editor
+# gecl-sdl2

-Editor for easy game development with Common Lisp
+Game editor for Common Lisp using SDL2

 # Description

-Auxiliary tool for smooth game development with Common Lisp and SDL2.
+Game editor for Common Lisp using SDL2

 # Requirement